wahyuwiyoko/blog/content/linux/enable-touchpad-tap-to-click.md

 ---
-title: "Enable Touchpad Tap to Click"
+title: Enable Touchpad Tap to Click
-description: "Enable tap-to-click on the most window managers and desktop environments."
+description: Enable tap-to-click on the most window managers and desktop environments.
-date: 2023-06-27T11:46:55
+date: 2023-06-27
 draft: false
 ---